darknightush/Tushar_Bedse/README.md

 - 🤔 My interests are in Data Science, AI.
 - 💬 Ask me about anything, I am happy to help.
 - 📫 Please email via tusharbedse25@gmail.com to reach me
+- ♟️I love to play chess and 🏏 cricket and like to ⛰️ trekking.

 <br/>
 </em>